 The bottom line is that you need to get help as soon as possible.
 The psychiatrist will ask you many questions, and you need to answer all those honestly to draw the right recommendations.

-In addition, Stefan G. Hoffman, PhD, et al., suggested that “reappraisal strategies are more effective than suppression strategies for regulating emotions.
+In addition, Stefan G. Hoffman, PhD, et al., suggests that “reappraisal strategies are more effective than suppression strategies for regulating emotions.
 Recently, proponents of the acceptance-based behavior therapy movement have further emphasized the importance of acceptance-based emotion regulation techniques.”

-Don’t be embarrassed about your situation.
+Don’t be embarrassed about your anxiety during pregnancy.

 Raised blood pressure isn’t something that should be neglected.
 However, when a woman who’s pregnant develops preeclampsia, now that would be an even bigger problem, as both mother and baby can be possibly in danger.
 Abnormal eyesight, headaches, and other particular symptoms during pregnancy can be harmless complaints – or they could be warning signs of preeclampsia, which is a pregnancy-induced condition associated with increased blood pressure that develops after the 20th week of pregnancy.
 It is also referred to as toxemia of pregnancy and is very risky for the mother and the baby as well.